Zig-zag product

 In graph theory, the zig-zag product of regular graphs $G,H$, denoted by $G \circ H$, is a binary operation which takes a large graph ($G$) and a small graph ($H$) and produces a graph that approximately inherits the size of the large one but the degree of the small one.
 An important property of the zig-zag product is that if $H$ is a good expander, then the expansion of the resulting graph is only slightly worse than the expansion of $G$.

 Roughly speaking, the zig-zag product $G \circ H$ replaces each vertex of $G$ with a copy (cloud) of $H$, and connects the vertices by moving a small step (zig) inside a cloud, followed by a big step (zag) between two clouds, and finally performs another small step inside the destination cloud.
+More specifically, the start and endpoints for each edge are at the beginning and end of this "zig-zag-zig" process starting at the points in the replacement product of the two graphs.